 Here’s how to handle the terrible twos.

-It’s crazy the way such an innocent, small child can turn into a champion fit thrower in a short amount of time.
-Maybe he can’t get his toy to move the right way, or the cat ran away when she wanted to pet it.
+It’s crazy how a small child can turn into a champion fit thrower in a short time.
+Maybe he can’t get his toy to move just so, or the cat ran away when she wanted to pet it.
 Or maybe Mom or Dad used the worst word in the dictionary… “No!”

 Fit throwing in 2 year olds is frustrating for everyone.
 Obviously the child is feeling frustrated or angry (hence the temper tantrum).
 But honestly, it’s probably even harder on Mom and Dad than it is the child.